 Now you’ve got three different video files to upload, each one potentially hundreds of megabytes in size.

 (By the way, just how much bandwidth does your Internet provider allow you to use before imposing bandwidth caps?
 You may soon find out after you’ve uploaded several gigabytes of video files.)

-Most of your audience will likely watch your videos from their desktop or laptop with the benefit of a high-speed Internet connection.
-For those folks, you’ll want to deliver a large, HD-quality file so they can watch it full-screen if they so choose.
+Likely, the majority of your audience will watch your videos from a desktop computer or laptop with the benefit of a high-speed Internet connection.
+For those people, you’ll want to stream a large, HD-quality file so they can watch it full-screen if they choose.
 Generally, this means a 1080p or 720p file at a high streaming bitrate (5000-8000 kbps).

-But you’ll also want to encode a smaller, lower-resolution version for delivery to mobile devices like phones and tablets, as well as delivery to viewers with slower Internet connections.
+But you’ll also need to create a smaller, lower-resolution version for mobile devices like phones and tablets, as well as delivery to viewers with slower Internet connections.

-Now you’ve got half a dozen or more individual video files for playback on all the major web browsers and devices.
+That means for every video you add to your site, you’ll need a half dozen or more video files of various sizes and formats to ensure your video can be viewed on all the major web browsers and devices.
 But how does your site know which of those files to serve to each person?

-A video player is a small piece of web software you install on your site that will automatically detect which device is requesting your video, along with its connection speed, and then deliver the appropriate version to that person.
+A video player is a small piece of software you’ll install on your site that will automatically detect which device is requesting your video, along with its connection speed, and then deliver the appropriate version to that person.

 7.Cumbersome Code [or Shortcodes]